links

 Page4 Osc= Oscillator settings

-Hold: The synth will continue to play when you lift your hands from the keyboard.
+Hold: The synth will continue to play all notes you play.

 Wheel LFO rate: Modwheel increases LFO rate.